 A functioning neuroendocrine tumor is named based on the hormone that the cells produce.
 These include: Insulinoma, Glucagonoma, Gastrinoma, Somatostatinoma, VIPomas, and PPoma.

-As cancer grows, symptoms may include:
+As this disease spreads, symptoms may include:

 Depending on the location and size of the tumor in the pancreas, surgery for pancreatic cancer may involve removing all or part of the pancreas.
 An area of healthy tissue surrounding the tumor may be removed as well.
 This is known as a margin.
-The goal of the surgery is to have "clear margins" or "negative margins," meaning there are no cancer cells on the edges of the healthy tissue removed.
+The goal of the surgery is to have "clear margins" or "negative margins," meaning there are no cancerous cells on the edges of the healthy tissue removed.

-Medication can be delivered through the bloodstream to cancer cells all over the body.
+Medication can be delivered through the bloodstream to affected cells all over the body.
 The most common type of systemic therapy for pancreatic cancer is chemotherapy.
 However, targeted therapy and immunotherapy are used occasionally and are being researched as potential treatments in individuals with specific molecular or genetic features.

 There are many tests used for diagnosing pancreatic cancer.
 The diagnosis, however, should be confirmed with a sample of tissue from the tumor taken during a biopsy, fine needle aspiration, or surgery.